 [Annotation]

-• The medical school must ensure students the opportunity to explain regarding grades, probation, postponement of graduation and dismissal before grade points are finalized.
+• The medical school must ensure students the opportunity to explain regarding decisions such as probation, postponement of graduation and dismissal.
 In such a case, faculty with conflict of interest cannot participate in the explaining process.

 High Quality Development Standards: